Amaralovelyn/LITA_Class_Documentation/README.md

 ## 2. Using SQL:

-Firstly, I migrated the Salesdataset into my SQL Server environment so I can write and validate my queries.
+Firstly, I migrated the Salesdataset into SQL Server environment so I can write and validate my queries.
 The following queries were done:

 ### To see my SalesData Table, I wrote the query below: